 KUNO asked researcher Joanna Macrae to take stock of the ongoing debate and to look forward.
 This resulted in the research-paper ‘Linking Thinking’ Why it is so hard and what can we do about it? which you can read here.

-KUNO kindly invites you to the presentation of the report ‘Linking Thinking’ on Friday 28 June.
+KUNO organized the presentation of the report ‘Linking Thinking’ on Friday 28 June.

 Kick off by: Joanna Macrae.